juanfernandes/juanfernandes-uk/src/now/now.md

 subheading: What I'm currently up to
 introClass: now
 permalink: "/now/index.html"
-date: 2021-03-15T00:00:00Z
+date: 2021-03-15T00:00:00.000+00:00

 ---
 ### Work

-* Finished my contract at Defra.
-* Started my new permanent role as a Frontend UI Developer at Intelliflo, It's a fully remote position, great company and some pretty good benefits.
-* Finished work on the redesign of the property listings website.
-The searvh results and property details templates were finished and handed over to the client for integration.
+* Finished my third week of my new job.
+Also, finished my first peice of work and started on the next project
+* About half way though building a new website for Surbiton Tyre & Wheel using 11ty and TailwindCSS

 ### Reading